|

 but couldn’t wear them.
 But when one of her sons fitted her with

 a pair, she never had any trouble again.
+REGRETS LACK

-OF SCHOOLING
+OF SCHOOLING What she

 regrets, she said, is not having a good education herself.
 When